 If you are new to this series you may want to start at the beginning HERE.

-Do you have any tips for finding or Using a Co-op?
-Have you ever used one?
-What has your experience been?
+Do you have any tips for finding or shopping at a local market?